 Some web applications are behind a load balancer that routes traffic to different Webservers depending on the client's IP Address.
 Therefore, to make a realistic load test, the virtual users (VUs) must have different IPs, so the load balancer does not route all traffic to a single Webserver.

 One way of achieving this is to use multiple load agents.
 Since each agent (and controller) has a different IP, VUs generated from each agent will have a different IP address.
 The number of unique IPs in the test will be the same as the number of load agents.
 It is recommended to have at least as many load agents as the number of Webservers.

 Single Load Agent

-If only a single local load agent (controller) is available, then it is still possible to emulate multiple IPs.
+If only a single local load agent (controller) is available, it can still emulate multiple IPs.
 The first step is to make multiple IPs available on the controller machine.
 If the machine has multiple network adapters (NICs), then no further steps are necessary.
 If only a single NIC exists (or you only want to use one for the load test), then you need to define multiple IPs to the NIC.

 Define multiple IPs to NIC

-In the list of Network Adapters, right-click the adapter to use for the load test and select Properties.
+In the Network Adapters list, right-click the adapter to use for the load test and select Properties.

 Select Internet Protocol Version 4 (or Version 6) and click the Properties button.

 In the Properties dialog, select the 'Use the following IP address' radio button and fill out the first IP Address, subnet mask, and default gateway.
 Then identify the DNS server address.

 Then click the Advanced button to bring up the Advanced settings dialog.
 Click the Add... button to add as many IP Addresses as necessary.
 Click OK on all open dialogs to save changes.